ncbi/deflake/README.md

 $ deflake --pool-size 4 'my_flaky_program --log-file log#count#.txt'
 ```

-Let's say the program fails on the second run.
-It would output:
+Let's say the program fails on the third run.
+It would output the following log files:

 - log1.txt
 - log2.txt
+- log3.txt

 ## Developing
 To work on this package: